Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 ##Track Findings

 Contrast gives you the ability to send vulnerabilities to bugtracker integrations or by email for users who don't have access to Contrast.
-You can set up these and a bunch of other integrations - including Slack, HipChat or any generic WebHook integration - by going the User menu (located beside your user icon), selecting **Organization Settings** and then **Integrations** in the sidebar.
+You can set up these and a bunch of other integrations - including Slack, HipChat or any generic WebHook integration - by selecting **Organization Settings** in the User menu and then **Integrations** in the sidebar.
 You can tell Contrast notify you if there are any new high or critical vulnerabilities found in your application.

 For more information, read the article on [Integrations](https://docs.contrastsecurity.com/user_tsguideset.html#integrate).